TobiasCutik/CarEngine/README.md

 # CarEngine

-CarEngine is a simple game engine, which uses the physics library Project Chrono (https://projectchrono.org/) and is designed to provide particularly realistic car physics.
+CarEngine is a simple game engine, which uses a modified version of the physics library Project Chrono (https://projectchrono.org/) and is designed to provide particularly realistic car physics.
-The engine is written in c++ and uses OpenGL for rendering.
+The engine is written in C++ and uses OpenGL for rendering.

 ### Trailer:
 https://www.youtube.com/watch?v=2FUGkOtglFY